Gademann-UZH/Chemical-Space-Generation/README.md

 ## Contents

-This repository holds various folder, their contents are quickly described.
+This repository holds various folders and their contents are quickly described.

 ### Featurization

 The folder also contains the Featurize.py script along with all files necessary to perform a featurization.
 These are a dataset and two sets of input header and footer to generate ORCA input files.
-BA_dataset_1.txt contains SMILES of 730 boronic acids.
-BA_dataset_2.txt contains SMILES of ~2800 boronic acids.
+BA_dataset_1.txt contains SMILES data of 730 boronic acids.
+BA_dataset_2.txt contains SMILES data of ~2800 boronic acids.
 Br_dataset.txt contains SMILES of ~2600 aryl bromides and is identical to the dataset used by [Doyle and co-workers](https://doi.org/10.1021/jacs.1c12203).
 The input headers and footers contain additional information for the generation of ORCA input files and can be modified as needed.
 With the current Featurize.py setup the initial geometry optimization uses the "_geo_opt" suffixed files and the featurization uses the other set of files.

-The **Featurize.py:** script, is used to generate the raw featurization data used for the generation of chemical spaces.
+The **Featurize.py:** script is used to generate the raw featurization data used for the generation of chemical spaces.
 It is written in python and uses only standard modules (os and copy).
 However, it requires [OpenBabel](http://openbabel.org/wiki/Main_Page), ORCA, [XTB](https://xtb-docs.readthedocs.io/en/latest/setup.html), [CREST](https://xtb-docs.readthedocs.io/en/latest/crest.html), and [Multiwfn](http://sobereva.com/multiwfn/) to be installed.
 To download ORCA, you need to register on the [ORCA Forum](https://orcaforum.kofo.mpg.de/app.php/portal).
 An explanation of how ORCA works is beyond the scope of this summary.
 Still additional and useful information can be found in the [ORCA input library](https://sites.google.com/site/orcainputlibrary/home?pli=1).
 The output of the script is a folder structure that holds all the computed XTB, CREST, and ORCA files.

 ### Summarized Data